 1 Introduction

 This document summarises the issues identified in the discussion documents submitted to this meeting, and provides a combined list of proposals.
 Proposals are classified in the conclusion section based on the Chair’s guidance.

+In this revision, companies can provide their feedback on the various proposals in this document.

 2 Discussion